 and resources for people working with young writers

-I thought I’d begin to compile a list of competitions and organisations which might be of interest to writers of school age – 5 to 18 – and I’ll add to this list as time goes on.
-Please get in touch with further suggestions.
-I’ll keep adding to this page as I find more resources so check back from time to time to see if there’s anything new.
+A list of competitions and organisations which might be of interest to writers of school age – 5 to 18 – I’ll add to this list as time goes on.
+Please add further suggestions in the comments section.

 For full-time students aged 16-18 – The Tower Poetry Competition is now open.
 Deadline 2 March 2018.